ashleychontos/ticguide/README.md

 ```

 If you have multiple targets, perhaps it might be more convenient to provide
 a list of targets.
-Fortunately you can already does this with a csv file, where targets
+You can do this by providing a csv input file, with targets
-are listed by their TIC id (under `'tic'`).
+listed by their TIC id (under `'tic'`, one entry per line).
 ```
 $ head todo.csv